-ABORT programname n
+ABORT programname ABORT programname n

-The ABORT command immediately stops execution of the process specified by programname.
+The ABORT command immediately stops execution of the program specified by programname.
 The command can be entered at any console.
-To use an ABORT command to abort a process at the same console from which it was initiated, the program must first be detached from the console.
-To abort a process from any other console, the number of the console to which the process is attached must be substituted for the optional n.
-If ABORT cannot be executed the following message is displayed.
+To use an ABORT command to abort a program at the same console from which it was initiated, the program must first be detached from the console.
+To abort a program from any other console, the number of the console to which the program is attached must be substituted for the optional n.
+If ABORT cannot be executed, the following message is displayed: